FREE Self-Defense Workshops: 9/29 & 10/11

 The issues outlined here are some of the major topics that I believe we must address.
 But this list is not exhaustive, and this is not my plan alone—it's a starting point for all of us.
 I am only human, and I know there are more challenges our community faces.

 My commitment is to be a voice for you, to continue to listen, and to work together to protect and preserve our city.
+Also, this page is going to be a hot mess as I add to it.
+My sincerest apologies.

 Protecting Our First Responders